 What Happens If I Show Up Without Proof of Onward Travel?

-- A ticketing agent or immigration official will ask you to buy a ticket- In this case, you’ll have to go to an airline ticketing counter and buy the cheapest ticket you can find.
+- A ticketing agent or immigration official will ask you to buy a ticket- This is the most common scenario.
+In this case, you’ll have to go to an airline ticketing counter and buy a ticket on the spot.
 Preferably a refundable ticket.
-Alternatively, you could just buy your ticket home.
-If there are no cheap tickets available, this could cost you hundreds of dollars.
+If you have access to the internet, you could go online and buy a ticket.

 - They’ll let you in anyway- In some cases, you may get lucky and they just let you in.
-Before this happens, you’ll probably be questioned and hassled.
+Before this happens, you may be questioned and hassled.
 It really depends on the mood of the airline employee or immigration official.

 How do you provide proof of onward travel?
 Share your experience in the comments below!